 In a lot of American workplaces, employees have the perception that it’s a good idea to take one week off, but not two in a row and definitely not three.
 Five days seems to be just about the right amount of time for everyone in the office to realize how much work you do and to miss you while you’re gone.

-But, the thinking goes, if you’re out of the office for much longer than that, people start to get used to you being gone.
+But, the thinking goes, if you’re on vacation for much longer than that, people start to get used to you being gone.
 They work around you.
 Other people start managing the tasks you usually handle.

-And if you’re gone for two whole weeks, they might start to wonder if they really need you.
+And if you’re vacationing for two whole weeks, they might start to wonder if they really need you.

 After three, you might as well hand in your resignation.